joakimmag/Light-Switch/README.md

 ## Description

-A tray icon which you can click to switch between light and dark mode in Windows 10.
+Easy switch for light and dark mode in Windows 10.

 ## Download